 - rebuild the bone or the gum if they have been lost

 Even though a general dentist can perform these functions, periodontists have higher chances of success and fewer complications occur, because they are better prepared.

 Periodontology and implant dentistry

 With the current boom in implant dentistry, periodontists have become a key element for successful long-term implants, because bone loss as a consequence of periodontitis is 4 times quicker around implants than it is around teeth.

-In the past, clinics that specialized in periodontology only used to offer this specialty.
-But in recent years, this type of centers have evolved to include other specialists to treat patients more comprehensively.
+In the past, clinics that specialized in periodontology only used to offer this speciality.
+But in recent years, these types of centres have evolved to include other specialists to treat patients more comprehensively.

-If you want to find out more about periodontology, visit our blog where you can find articles on these specialties.
+If you want to find out more about periodontology, visit our blog, where you can find articles on these specialities.